(London, Minster Lovell)

-A welcome package with your vouchers, a city map, train tickets (if relevant) and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.
+A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

-One of the world's great cities, vibrant London manages to shine in the greyest weather and its diversity defies a simple definition.
+One of the world's great cities, vibrant London manages to shine in the grayest weather and its diversity defies a simple definition.
 This sprawling city has drawn people for centuries, looking for something and finding the unexpected.
 It's one of the world's most international cities and its influences blend to create something uniquely wonderful.
-Let your Guide know your particular interests and he/she will help you discover the city on your half day walking tour of central London.
+Let your Guide know your particular interests and they will help you discover the city on your half day walking tour of central London.
 Learn how to take the "tube", explore the cobblestone streets, gardens, and markets, and be a Londoner for a day.
 Your Guide will meet you at your hotel.
 Please note that one should wear comfortable shoes and a hat; suitable for children.
 (No entrance fees included)

 Consider having dinner this evening in the George Inn.
 Dating from the 17th century, this public house is London's last remaining galleried inn.
 It stands on the south side of the River Thames near London Bridge, which for centuries was the only bridge across the river.
 In olden days it was one of many such inns in the area, perhaps the most famous being the Tabard, where Chaucer began his 'Canterbury Tales' in 1388.
 It is tucked away in a cobbled courtyard just off Borough High Street.
 The exterior boasts a wealth of pretty lattice windows and oak beams.
-As for teh interior, the ground floor is divided into several connecting bars while the Parliament Bar was the former waiting room for coachmen and passengers and has a rare Parliament clock.
+As for the interior, the ground floor is divided into several connecting bars while the Parliament Bar was the former waiting room for coachmen and passengers and has a rare Parliament clock.
 The Middle Bar was the Coffee Room, a haunt of Charles Dickens.